We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-Meeting many new people with similar interests in a group setting.
+Why we think it’s good – Good for meeting many new people with similar interests in a group setting.

-Getting to know people in-depth.
+Drawbacks – Not as good for getting to know people in-depth.
 Most events are one-off, and here it’s rare to meet people there that turn into friends.
 However, if you go to recurring meetups where you meet the same people regularly, you develop your relationships with them.

 Couchsurfing started off as a hospitality service where you can host people or “couch surf” for free when traveling.
 This has since grown into a community that has different types of meetups.
 Many people have detailed profiles, so it’s easy to meet many interesting people.